 The Philippines is not called the “Land of Fiestas” for nothing.
 With a celebration for each day of the year, this tropical paradise of 7,107 islands truly deserves its title.
 Of all these festivals, Christmas or ‘Pasko’ is the most awaited.

 Pasko comes from the Spanish “Pascua de Navidad” which refers to Christmas.
-Pasko or kapaskuhan (Christmastime) is considered the highlight for most Filipinos.
+Filipinos consider Pasko or kapaskuhan (Christmastime) the highlight of the year.
 This is when even the poorest of families prepare and serve plenty of food on their table.
 It is also the time for sharing, giving and making everyone around you full of joy.

 Being a predominantly Catholic country, Christmas is a very important and highly revered time of the year in the Philippines.
 Spanish traditions have influenced the Filipinos and to this day, most of these traditions, like Misa de Gallo and Noche Buena, are very much alive.
-For most Filipinos, all the days of the year are lived in expectation of Christmas day.
+Most Filipinos live all the days of the year in expectation of Christmas day.

 Christmastime brings out the best in each Filipino.
-As early as September, the first flickers of twinkling lights are seen outside of houses and commercial buildings, and malls begin to bloom with fake poinsettias, Styrofoam snowmen, plastic Christmas trees and boxes of Christmas balls.
+As early as September, you can see the first flickers of twinkling lights outside of houses and commercial buildings.
+Malls begin to bloom with fake poinsettias, Styrofoam snowmen, plastic Christmas trees and boxes of Christmas balls.
 Parols begin to adorn household windows and belens building facades.

 Christmas officially begins on December 16th.
 Nine days before the 25th, Filipinos wake up before 4 o’clock in the morning to attend the Simbang Gabi.
 After each mass, people flock to nearby stalls to have their fill of the favorite puto bumbong, bibingka and salabat (ginger ale).
 Many believe that your wishes will come true if you are able to complete all nine mornings of Simbang Gabi.